 Considerations

 /*+ENABLE_PARALLEL_DML PARALLEL(n)*/, the system prioritizes distributed parallel DML (PDML).
-If the current environment does not support PDML, the system reverts to DAS concurrent writes as a performance optimization.If parallelism is enforced at the session level, its execution behavior will be consistent with the above.
+If PDML is not supported in the current environment, the system will fall back to DAS concurrent writes as a performance optimization.If a forced parallelism level is set at the session level, the execution behavior will remain consistent with the above.

 Even if the current environment does not support parallel DML (PDML), if the system parameter

-_enable_parallel_das_dmlis set totrueusing theALTER SYSTEM SETcommand (with a default value offalse), the system will not enable parallel write operations for DAS, even if the/*+ENABLE_PARALLEL_DML PARALLEL(n)*/hint is used.If
+_enable_parallel_das_dmlis set totrueusing theALTER SYSTEM SETcommand (its default value isfalse), the system will not enable DAS (Distributed Active Storage) parallel writes even if the Hint/*+ENABLE_PARALLEL_DML PARALLEL(n)*/is used.If

-_enable_parallel_das_dmlis set totrueusing theALTER SYSTEM SETcommand (with a default value offalse) and parallelism is enforced at the session level, even if the current environment does not support PDML, the/*+ENABLE_PARALLEL_DML PARALLEL(n)*/hint will not enable parallel write operations for DAS.
+_enable_parallel_das_dmlis set totrueusing theALTER SYSTEM SETcommand (default isfalse), and a forced parallelism level is already set at the session level, using the Hint/*+ENABLE_PARALLEL_DML PARALLEL(n)*/will not enable DAS parallel writes.

 Syntax